 In 1897, the Croydon Union built three pairs of cottage homes (now demolished) on Mayday Road, near the new infirmary.
 They could accommodate a total of 66 boys.

-A cottage home for 20 girls was established at Norrington Hall on Bingham Road, Croydon.
+A cottage home for 20 girls was established at 'Nonington Hall' on Bingham Road, Addsicombe.

-In 1905, two pairs of cottage homes housing a total of 100 boys were built adjacent to the workhouse on Pawson's Road in 1905.
+In 1905, two pairs of cottage homes housing a total of 100 boys were built adjacent to the workhouse on Pawson's Road.

 A further block for babies was added to the north of the cottage homes.